Lincoln Elementary School (Pittsburgh, Pennsylvania)

-The Lincoln Elementary School (also known as Pittsburgh Lincoln K-8) is in the Larimer neighborhood of Pittsburgh, Pennsylvania.
+The Lincoln Elementary School (also known as Pittsburgh Lincoln PreK-5) is a public elementary school in the Larimer neighborhood of Pittsburgh, Pennsylvania.

 History and architectural features

 It was built in 1931 and listed on the National Register of Historic Places in 1986.

 A state historical marker placed near the front of the building on Frankstown Avenue says:

 Mary Lou Williams (1910–1981) – Famed jazz composer and pianist.
 A child prodigy, she grew up in this city; went to Lincoln School here, 1919–23.
 Played for Andy Kirk in 1930s; then arranged music for Duke Ellington and others.
 Major works include "Zodiac Suite" and "Mary Lou's Mass."